 The clinical trials were performed in under-developed countries and the results were called less-than-desired by industry insiders.
 SmithKline was able to compile sufficient positive data to obtain an FDA approval for the brand name Paxil in 1992 and by 2007 was the 5th most prescribed antidepressant drug in the United States.

-he BBC reported in 2001 that the World Health Organization had ranked Paroxetine as the most difficult antidepressant to withdraw from.
+The BBC reported in 2001 that the World Health Organization had ranked Paroxetine as the most difficult antidepressant to withdraw from.
 GlaxoSmithKline marketed the drug extensively as “non-habit forming” and yet this was proven to be false by numerous experts.
 More recently FDA scientists and other research institutions discovered that taking Paxil during pregnancy could dramatically increase the risk of serious birth defects including heart, lung, brain and spine defects, skull deformities, club foot, and abdominal defects.
 The FDA issued a Public Health Advisory for the use of Paxil during pregnancy and deemed a Category D pregnancy risk was required, meaning that there is clear risk to a human fetus when Paxil is taken during gestation.
 This category change, Public Health Advisory and notice to physicians all came after the drug had been on the market for more than 10 years.

 Per the FDA:

 If the decision has been made to discontinue treatment, medication should be tapered, as rapidly as is feasible, but with recognition that abrupt discontinuation can be associated with certain symptoms (see PRECAUTIONS and DOSAGE AND ADMINISTRATION: Discontinuation of Treatment With PAXIL, for a description of the risks of discontinuation of PAXIL).

 Symptoms associated with discontinuation of PAXIL have been reported (see PRECAUTIONS: Discontinuation of Treatment With PAXIL).
 Patients should be monitored for these symptoms when discontinuing treatment, regardless of the indication for which PAXIL is being prescribed.
 A gradual reduction in the dose rather than abrupt cessation is recommended whenever possible.
 If intolerable symptoms occur following a decrease in the dose or upon discontinuation of treatment, then resuming the previously prescribed dose may be considered.
 Subsequently, the physician may continue decreasing the dose but at a more gradual rate.

 *While great care has been taken in organizing and presenting the material throughout this website, please note that it is provided for informational purposes only and should not be taken as Medical Advice.

-*The statements on this website have not been evaluated by the Food and Drug Administration (FDA).
+*The statements/info on this website have not been evaluated by the Food and Drug Administration (FDA).
 The products and labels mentioned / sold are not intended to diagnose, treat, cure, or prevent any disease or illness.

 * Testimonial results may vary person to person.

-*The program outlined in Point of Return is not meant to substitute your doctor, instead it is to be utilized with your physician to help you with your drug withdrawal process and with his or her consent.
+*The program outlined in Point of Return is not meant to substitute your doctor, instead it is to be utilized With Your physician to help you with your drug withdrawal process and with his or her consent and support throughout.

 *Because prescription medications can cause severe withdrawal reactions, do not stop taking any medication without first consulting your physician.
-The decision to taper any medication should be discussed with your doctor and done with their consent and support.
-More...
+The decision to taper any medication should be discussed with your doctor and done with their consent and support throughout the process.
+More..